What is s-news?

 - The server needs to be fed by pulling news from any number of

-external news server without using the NNTP NEWNEWS command.
+external news servers without using the NNTP NEWNEWS command.

 - The nntpd must be able to run from inetd.